Vyral/john-quinn/_posts/2020-07-06-how-real-estate-teams-really-work.md

 Many agents are concerned more with quantity over quality.
 Before the ink has even dried on someone’s real estate license, many will start hiring these new agents underneath them.
 Having 20 agents on a team means nothing if they have a combined two years of experience.
 Even though you have a team working for you, you don’t have that experience to be able to handle a real estate transaction successfully.

-If you are going to hire a real estate team, find one where the head of the team has been in the business for a long time and has the experience and knowledge of being in real estate for a long time. **They will know the ins and outs, how to negotiate for you, and how to conduct a successful home sale or purchase.**
+If you are going to hire a real estate team, find one where the head of the team has been in the business for a long time and has the experience and knowledge to show for it. **They will know the ins and outs, how to negotiate for you, and how to conduct a successful home sale or purchase.**

 If you have any questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.